-JDC's two research institutes, MJB and Taub, each contribute in different ways to a greater understanding of these issues.
+JDC's two research institutes, MJB and the Taub Center, each contribute in different ways to a greater understanding of these issues.
 MJB engages in applied research on behalf of its partners in the Israeli government.
 By enhancing the effectiveness of government partners, MJB helps tens of thousands of Israelis who rely on those institutions.

 To strengthen these partners, MJB engages in four types of research.
 First, MJB maps emerging social challenges, identifying best practices and advising the government to use them.
+In this work, MJB has gained access to vast government databases, often from multiple ministries.
+MJB also is developing expertise in new areas, such as the social and economic challenges facing Israel's Bedouin community.
 Second, MJB offers process evaluations of new programs, including JDC pilots, assessing program design, comparing effectiveness in different places, and suggesting course corrections.
 Third, MJB also assesses programs at later stages, looking beyond the experience of individual clients and managers to long-run impact on target populations.
+A new research priority for MJB is to focus not only on impact, but also on cost effectiveness.
+Of the various programmatic options, which has the greatest impact per shekel?
 Fourth, MJB also offers a range of consulting services, helping ministries make greater use of evidence-based decision-making, and convening stakeholders to determine shared goals and recommendations.

-The Taub center's research also is a valuable resource for government, civil society, philanthropy, and the global Jewish community.
-Taub focuses on broad trends in education, health, welfare, labor markets, and economic policy, analyzing not only today's pressing issues, but also issues that are not yet on the public radar.
-Indeed, one of Taub's singular contributions is its annual State of the Nation Report, which highlights key developments in the Israeli economy.
-Unlike Brookdale, Taub does not accept government funds, instead maintaining a strictly independent status.
+The Taub Center's research is another valuable resource for government, civil society, philanthropy, and the global Jewish community.
+The Center focuses on broad trends in education, health, welfare, labor markets and economic policy, analyzing not only today's pressing issues, but also issues that are not yet on the public radar.
+Through analysis of these core social and economic policy areas, Taub Center researchers shed light on challenges faced by distinct population segments and provide policy makers, philanthropists, civil society leaders, and the public with a clear understanding of Israel's socioeconomic situation and with various policy options that can be undertaken to address the country's challenges.
+The Taub Center's flagship publications are its annual State of the Nation Report and Picture of the Nation Report, which highlight key social and economic developments in Israel.
+The Center also recently launched a new initiative, the Taub Center Initiative on Early Childhood Development and Inequality.
+Unlike Brookdale, the Taub Center does not accept government funds, instead maintaining a strictly independent status.